BirdeeHub/nixCats-nvim/README.md

 The second main feature is the category system, which allows you to enable and disable categories of nvim dependencies within your nix PER NVIM PACKAGE within the SAME CONFIG DIRECTORY and have your lua know about it without any stress (thanks to the nixCats messaging system).

 Simply add plugins and lsps and stuff to lists in flake.nix, and then configure like normal!
+You dont always want a plugin?
+Ask `nixCats("the.category")` and learn if you want to load it this time!

 You will not be backed into any corners using the nixCats scheme, either as a flake or module.

 It is easy to convert between flake and module versions, so do not worry at the start which one to choose, all options will be available to you in both, including installing multiple versions of neovim to your PATH.

-However the flake can be used without nixos or home manager, so if you don't have that set up, you should choose the flake to start with.
+However the flake can be used without nixos or home manager, so if you don't have that set up or aren't on nixos, you should choose the flake to start with.

 ## Attention:
 > You cannot launch nixCats with the nvim command.
 You may, however, launch it with anything else you would like to choose.